crankyspock/rpi-pid-chamber/README.md

 The acrylic support must have a rectangular opening that is snug with the small heatsink.
 Inside the chamber on the top side, cut out two relief channels to allow better airflow out of the small heatsink, or the small heatsink will be embedded in the XPS foam.
 Since air can only exit the small heatsink in two directions, you only need two channels.
 ![Inside the chamber showing the relief channels to help with airlow](https://user-images.githubusercontent.com/56422704/194804819-1ee78754-e6e5-417e-b73c-372662cad7ab.jpeg)
 Glue all the components together with Original Gorilla glue and prime the chamber with two coats of Mod Podge to protect the chamber.
+If you want to be fancy, a lick of black paint or sticking some aluminium foil on the inside/outside opens up the possibility of using it in areas that get some indirect sunlight.
+I have a workspace that is shielded from indirect sunlight, so I can leave my shed door open during the day.
 Assemble the chamber with the TEC and the acrylic support plate.
 Place a small hole in the top of the chamber to pass the power cables through for the small fan.
 Place a hole near the bottom of the chamber so the temperature sensor is just above the resin vat.
 I have placed it near the back so it does not get in the way of the build plate.